tmcin2/Algorithms-Exploration---Cubing-Workflow/README.md

 ###### Can I solve: Yes
 ###### Methods used:
 1. First Method: Match all outside colors with a different center, line up the uneven colors, RCW, LCCW, RCCW, LCW.
 Beginner method.
 2. Second Method: Orientates the center piece so that it can be solved in under four moves.
 Moves vary.
+Advanced method.
 ###### Date: February 12, 2020
 1. Ao5: 6.72
 2. Ao12: 5.85